Michael Profile Picture

 Get In Contact

 I'm working to build a network of like-minded people who share a passion for software engineering and machine learning.
-I love discussing projects, goals,and ideas.
 Please don’t hesitate to reach out, I’d love to connect!